Devaprasath14102007/Guessing-game-/README.md.txt

 ## Why I Made This:
 This is my first real Python project.
 It may be small, but it's part of a much bigger journey I'm building for myself.

-## My Korea Plan (TCS Dream):
-- Studying BTech Artificial Intelligence & Data Science
-- Goal: Work at TCS Chennai, then transfer to TCS Korea
-- Learning Python step by step as part of the journey

-This repository is part of my personal and professional journey.

 Made by
 Devaprasad